 1. Bring 3 cups of water to a boil in a saucepan.

-2. Remove the saucepan from heat and add the tea bags to the hot water.
+2. Remove the saucepan from the heat and add the tea bags to the hot water.
 Let them steep for about 5 minutes.

 3. After steeping, remove the tea bags and discard them.